iaphub/react-native-iaphub/README.md

 | subscriptionIntroDuration | `string` | ⚠ Only available for a subscription with an introductory price<br>Duration of an introductory cycle specified in the ISO 8601 format (Possible values: 'P1W', 'P1M', 'P3M', 'P6M', 'P1Y') |
 | subscriptionIntroCycles | `number` | ⚠ Only available for a subscription with an introductory price<br>Number of cycles in the introductory offer |
 | subscriptionTrialDuration | `string` | ⚠ Only available for a subscription with a trial<br>Duration of the trial specified in the ISO 8601 format |

+#### Check subscription status

+You should check if an active subscription is available using the `activeProducts` property of the user.<br/>
+If an active subscription is available you should also check there is no retry period using the `isSubscriptionRetryPeriod` property.<br/>
+If the subscription is in a retry period you should restrict the access to the features offered by your subscription and display a modal asking for the user to update its payment informations.

 ## Buy a product
 Call the ``buy`` method to buy a product<br/><br/>